Infant and Early Childhood Mental Health Consultant Training

-IECMHCs are trained professionals who support the mental health and social-emotional development of young children by working with the adults in their lives, such as parents, caregivers, and early childhood educators.
-They collaborate with other early childhood professionals to implement prevention-based interventions that enhance the workforce and improve outcomes for children.
+Infant and early childhood mental health consultants are trained professionals who work with adults such as caregivers and early childhood educators to support young children's mental health and social-emotional development.
+Consultants collaborate with other early childhood professionals to implement prevention-based interventions that enhance the workforce and improve outcomes for children.

-Importantly, IECMHCs do not provide direct therapy.
-Instead, they partner with child care agencies to address child behaviors, build program capacity and improve staff wellness.
-They support staff in understanding child development, stress, trauma, and attachment.
+Importantly, consultants do not provide direct therapy.
+Instead, they partner with child care agencies to address children's behaviors, build program capacity and improve staff wellness.
+They support staff in understanding child development, stress, trauma and attachment.

 Learning Outcomes